gdayori/How-to-get-Infragistics-WPF-Nuget-packages/README.md

 ## Download the installer

-[Click here](https://www.infragistics.com/products/ultimate/download?p=wpf) to doanload the installer.
+[Click here](https://www.infragistics.com/products/ultimate/download?p=wpf) to go to download center.
+Fill out your email address and click DOWNLOAD button.

-Once you filled out the form you would receive email like below image.
+You would receive an email like below image.
 Click the link to download the installer.
 ![](assets/01.png)

 ## Run the installer